Annie's "Election

 U.S. state and Canadian province allows absentee voting for

-include people in the armed forces, college students, sick
+These citizens include people in the armed forces, college

-people, and travelers who are abroad on business or vacations.
+students, sick people, and travelers who are abroad on

 ~Above from The World Book Encyclopedia~